NERDSITU/researchproject-template/TEMPLATE.md

 pre-commit install
 ```

-## Remove `placeholder.txt` files
+## Remove or update `README.txt` files

-Git can't track empty folders.
-Once you have put files in your folders such as `scripts`, you can remove the useless `placeholder.txt`.
-Those files are only there to track the folders.
+Git can't track empty folders so we placed a `README.txt` into each one that gives information about a folder's contents.
+Once you have put files in your folders such as `scripts`, you can remove or update a folder's `README.txt`.

 ## Update the `.gitignore` file